-TABLE 5.2: SUMMARY OF ADAPTIVE CAPACITY ANALYSIS FOR PIERRE CHARLES SECONDARY SCHOOL (2019)
+TABLE 5.2: SUMMARY OF ADAPTIVE CAPACITY ANALYSIS FOR COLIHAUT PRIMARY SCHOOL (2019)

 DETERMINANT INDICATOR SCORE COMMENTS Institutional Is there a national policy on climate change adaptation and/or comprehensive disaster management (or related) for the education sector?
 [YES = 1; NO = 0] 0 Dominica has addressed climate adaptation at the policy level through the preparation of a national climate change adaptation strategy, and through the "Economics of Climate Adaptation Initiative", the Mainstreaming Adaptation to Climate Change (MACC) Project, and the Pilot Programme for Climate Resilience (PPCR).
 While education is not listed as a vulnerable or priority sector with regards to climate change in the Second National Communication.
 Dominica has requested support from the OECS to increase climate change resilience of the education sector through a regional approach.
 The reason is that there is a priority to reduce the impacts of climate change-related extreme weather events, including the disruption of education services and high costs of damages, in their national plans.
 Dominica is also signatory to the Antigua and Barbuda Declaration on School Safety and is in the process of implementing the Model Safe School Programme.
 2. Have there been additions to the curriculum that integrate climate change/disaster preparedness/emergency management?
 [YES = 1; NO = 0] 0 At the time of this assessment, there was no curriculum integration.
-3. Is an updated emergency management or disaster management plan in place?[YES = 1; NO = 0] 1 Yes, there is an updated plan done in collaboration with all teachers using a template provided by the Ministry.
-4. Do the plans address priority hazards based on previous assessment(s)?[YES = 1; NO = 0] 1 Yes, the plan has been updated to address priority hazards.
-Is there a designated environmental/health & safety officer, emergency response team or related position/team?[YES = 1; NO = 0] 1 Yes, the deputy principal also serves as the Safety Officer.
+3. Is an updated emergency management or disaster management plan in place?
+[YES = 1; NO = 0] 1 Yes, there is a plan in place.
+4. Do the plans address priority hazards based on previous assessment(s)?[YES = 1; NO = 0] 1 Yes, the plan addresses priority hazards including hurricanes, floods, volcanic events and fires.
+Is there a designated environmental/health & safety officer, emergency response team or related position/team?[YES = 1; NO = 0] 0 At the time of this assessment, there was no officer or related position in place.
 Information and Skills 6.
-Has the school done a walk through to identify and prioritize hazards for the population and visitors?[YES = 1; NO = 0] 1 Yes, an assessment was done in collaboration with IsraAID.
+Has the school done a walk through to identify and prioritize hazards for the population and visitors?[YES = 1; NO = 0] 1 Yes the school has done previous assessments and has someone on staff able to conduct.

-TABLE 5.2: SUMMARY OF ADAPTIVE CAPACITY ANALYSIS FOR PIERRE CHARLES SECONDARY SCHOOL (2019)
+TABLE 5.2: SUMMARY OF ADAPTIVE CAPACITY ANALYSIS FOR COLIHAUT PRIMARY SCHOOL (2019)